 Beef Osso Bucco is a comforting beef recipe that is perfect for dinner.
 With a rich tomato sauce, red wine and beef broth your tastebuds will be tantalised to perfection.
+A classic dish for a dinner party where everyone will rave about your cooking skills!
 This braised beef shanks recipe is packed with a trio of sautéed vegetables in addition to juicy diced tomatoes loading the dish with taste and texture with a whole lot of yum 😉.

 🤍 Recipe Highlights

 I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:

 - Everyday ingredients: the ingredients needed are each simple and readily available.
 If your supermarket doesn't have beef osso bucco (beef shanks cut crossways), you will be able to get it from your local butcher.

 - Straightforward and simple: this easy recipe is fuss free and effortless.
 Once you have prepped the ingredients, it is only a matter of throwing it all into the pan and and letting it cook.
 The rich sauce and tender meat result from the preparation of complimentary ingredients.